jnozzi/cocoadev.com/markdown/PassingPointerToInstanceVariables.md

 ----

 Like a lot of stuff in programming, it takes experience and judgment (and making lots of mistakes :-) when deciding where to break the encapsulation barrier.
-The General/BigNerdRanch folks told us to Prefer objects, but when things make more sense as structs, make them structs.  particularly short-lived stuff (like General/NSRanges), or things that are small and lightweight (like General/NSRects. adding an extra 4 bytes to an General/NSRect for the Objective-C isa pointer is significant.
-An extra 4 bytes to an General/NSTextView for instance isn't significant)
+The BigNerdRanch folks told us to Prefer objects, but when things make more sense as structs, make them structs.  particularly short-lived stuff (like NSRanges), or things that are small and lightweight (like NSRects. adding an extra 4 bytes to an NSRect for the Objective-C isa pointer is significant.
+An extra 4 bytes to an NSTextView for instance isn't significant)

-as you noticed in Apple's/General/NeXT's stuff, they pass these small structs by value.
+as you noticed in Apple's/NeXT's stuff, they pass these small structs by value.
 The extra bytes wasted on the stack is made up for in time not spent dereferencing pointers to the structures.

 When to go 'low level' in  your own clases, by exposing implementation details directly (vs hiding them in setters and getters) is a design choice.
 In general I like to postpone optimizations like those until I've had a chance to measure where the problems actually are.
 You can cause yourself more headache in maintenance by exposing details than you save in run-time.